-At the discretion of Magnolia Health, the Quality Work Plan may include activities of all applicable departments (Member Services, Utilization Management, Care Management, Provider

-Services, Credentialing, etc.) within the health plan, or each department may maintain their own work plan independently.
+At the discretion of Magnolia Health, the Quality Work Plan may include activities of all applicable departments (Member Services, Utilization Management, Care Management, Provider Services, etc.) within the health plan, or each department may maintain their own work plan independently.
 In either case, all work plans are formally approved or accepted by the Quality Improvement Committee at least annually.

 Quality Program Evaluation - The Quality Program Evaluation includes an annual summary of all quality activities, the impact the program has had on member care, an analysis of the achievement of stated goals and objectives, and the need for program revisions and modifications.
-The Program Evaluation outlines the completed and ongoing activities of the previous year for all departments within the health plan, including activities regarding provider services, member services, utilization management, care management, complex case management, condition management, and safety of clinical care.
+The Program Evaluation outlines the completed and ongoing activities of the previous year for all departments within the health plan, including activities regarding provider services and network responsiveness, language, and member services, utilization management, care management, complex case management, condition management, and safety of clinical care.
 Program Evaluation findings are incorporated in the development of the annual Quality Program Description and Quality Work Plan for the subsequent year.
 The senior quality executive and Quality VP/Director are responsible for coordinating the evaluation process and a written description of the evaluation and work plan is provided to the Quality Improvement Committee and Board of Directors for approval annually.

-The annual Quality Program Evaluation identifies outcomes and includes evaluation of the following:
+The annual Quality Program Evaluation identifies outcomes and includes but is not limited to the evaluation of the following:

-- Analysis and evaluation of the overall effectiveness of the Quality Program, including progress toward influencing network-wide safe clinical practices, and an evaluation of the adequacy of resources (e.g., staffing, analytic tools, etc.) and training related to the Quality Program - The effectiveness of the Quality Committee structure, including subcommittees and workgroups - Effectiveness of health plan leadership and external practitioner involvement in the Quality Program - Conclusions regarding the need to restructure the Quality Program for the following year - A description of completed and ongoing studies and quality activities that address quality and safety of clinical care and quality of service - Trending of measures collected over time to assess performance in quality of clinical care and quality of service - Interventions implemented to address the issues chosen for performance improvement projects and focused studies - o Rationales and methodologies for activities and studies undertaken - o Results of the activities and measurement of the effectiveness of activities - Subsequent improvement actions - An analysis of claims data, member demographic information, member and provider surveys, and other data, as it applies and whether there have been demonstrated improvements in the quality of clinical care and/or quality of services - Measurement of outcomes - Measurement of the effectiveness of interventions - An analysis of whether there have been demonstrated improvements in the quality of clinical care and/or quality of services
+- Analysis and evaluation of the overall effectiveness of the Quality Program, including progress toward influencing network-wide culturally competent care, safe clinical practices, and an evaluation of the adequacy of resources (e.g., staffing, analytic tools, etc.) and training related to the Quality Program - The effectiveness of the Quality Committee structure, including subcommittees and workgroups - Effectiveness of health plan leadership and external practitioner involvement in the Quality Program - Conclusions regarding the need to restructure the Quality Program for the following year. - A description of completed and ongoing quality activities that address quality and safety of clinical care, quality of service, including culturally and linguistically appropriate services - Trending of measures collected over time to assess performance in quality of clinical care, quality of service, improvement in CLAS and reduction of healthcare disparities. - Interventions implemented to address the issues chosen for performance improvement projects and focused studies. - Rationales and methodologies for activities and studies undertaken. - Results of the activities and measurement of the effectiveness of activities

-- Identification of limitations and barriers to achieving program goals - Systematic analysis and re-measurement of barriers to care and the quality of care provided to members - Recommendations for the upcoming year's Quality Work Plan - An evaluation of the scope and content of the Quality Program Description to ensure it covers all types of services in all settings and reflects demographic and health characteristics of the member population - The communication of necessary information to other committees when problems or opportunities to improve member care involved more than one committee's intervention
+- Subsequent improvement actions - An analysis of claims data, member demographic information, member and provider surveys, and other data, as it applies, and whether there have been demonstrated improvements in the quality of clinical care and/or quality of services. - Measurement of outcomes - Measurement of the effectiveness of interventions - An analysis of whether there have been demonstrated improvements in the quality of clinical care and/or quality of services. - Identification of limitations and barriers to achieving program goals - Systematic analysis and re-measurement of barriers to care and the quality of care provided to members. - Recommendations for the upcoming year's Quality Work Plan - An evaluation of the scope and content of the Quality Program Description to ensure it covers all types of services in all settings and reflects demographic and health characteristics of the member population. - The communication of necessary information to other committees when problems or opportunities to improve member care involved more than one committee's intervention.